This page has been reviewed for AHSP 2017 but is subject to change.

 This is a dark site.
 Since it is very easy to lose your dark adaption, the use of glow sticks or any source of white light is prohibited.
 Only low-powered, red-filtered flashlights are permitted in the observing areas.

-The prohibition also covers white lights which might be visible from inside tents on the field.
-Lights in cars (dome lights, etc.) which may come on need to be covered or adequately filtered.
+The prohibition also covers white lights inside tents which might be visible on the field.
+Lights in cars (dome lights, etc.) which may come on remotely or automatically need to be covered or adequately filtered.

 Laser pointers may not be used, as they interfere with observers doing astrophotography.
 The one exception to this rule: we may conduct a “star tour” just after dark as part of the formal program using a laser pointer.